lilessam/TranslationMan/readme.md

 ### TranslationMan Package For Laravel
-This small package give you all functionlaity you need to manage your laravel language files with simple forms you can integrate in your application layout.
+This small package gives you all functionlaity you need to manage your laravel language files with simple forms you can integrate in your application layout.
 #### Features
 1. Lanaguages Creation/Deletion.
 2. Language Files Creation/Deletion.